xeTaiz/jekylltest/pages/manual/manual-devguide-data-memory.md

 if (buf != nullptr && buf->second->getSize() > 0) {
     const auto minmax = buf->second          // Get actual pointer to buffer ->getRepresentation<BufferRAM>()     // Get RAM representation
-        ->dispatch<std::pair<dvec4, dvec4>>( // Dispatch to produce a pair of vec4s as result
+        ->dispatch<std::pair<dvec4, dvec4>>( // Dispatch to produce a pair of vec4s
             [](auto br) { //  Define the lambda for all ValueTypes
 // br's type in this example: BufferRAMPrecision<ValueType, BufferTarget::Data>
 // which means it holds values of type ValueType and is a Data buffer
                 // ValueType can be extracted from br's complex type like so: using ValueType = util::PrecisionValueType<decltype(br)>;
-                const auto &data = br->getDataContainer(); // Gets you a std::vector<ValueType>&
+                const auto &data = br->getDataContainer(); // std::vector<ValueType>&
                 // Construct result as pair of ValueTypes using Res = std::pair<ValueType, ValueType>;
                 // Initialize result with max and min values of given data type